shantanum28/shantanum28/README.md

 ## About Me

-Hi, I'm *Shantanu Meshram*, a technical writer passionate about creating clear and engaging documentation.
+Hi, I'm *Shantanu Meshram*, a Technical Writer passionate about creating clear and engaging documentation.

 📍 Chicago, IL
 📞 872-258-6631